How to Install Fonts & Remove Fonts in Mac OS X

 Note: You can recover third party fonts after the restoration by looking in your ~/Library/ directory for “Fonts (Removed)”.
 Here’s how to get access the ~/Library folder in OS X Lion.

-This process is exactly the same in OS X Yosemite, OS X Mavericks, Mountain Lion, Mac OS X 10.7 Lion, and 10.6 Snow Leopard.
+This process of installing and removing fonts on the Mac is exactly the same in OS X Yosemite, OS X Mavericks, Mountain Lion, Mac OS X 10.7 Lion, and 10.6 Snow Leopard.